-Figure 3 shows the gene match scores of all five bi-clustering algorithms at six different noise levels, on their performance of recovering linear coherent biclusters and additive bi-clusters, respectively.
+Figure 3 shows the gene match scores of all five bi-clustering algorithms at six different noise levels, on their performance of recovering linear coherent bi-clusters and additive bi-clusters, respectively.
 Their overall match scores and gene discovery rates (defined as the percentage of genes in the output bi-clusters over all the genes in the true bi-clusters) can be found in Figures 8 and 9 in the Appendix.
-In terms of match scores, Figures 3 and 8 clearly show that our LinCoh outperformed all the other four algorithms, ISA ranked the second, and the other three performed quite poorly.
-In terms of gene discovery rate, again LinCoh outperformed all the other four algorithms.
+In terms of match scores, Figures 3 and 8 clearly show that our LinCoh outperformed all the other five algorithms, ISA ranked the second, and the other three performed quite poorly.
+In terms of gene discovery rate, again LinCoh outperformed all the other five algorithms.
+LCBD performs well on low noise level but quickly drops when noise level increases.
 We remark that gene discovery rate can be trivially lifted up by simply output more bi-clusters.
 It is not a main measure used in this work, but a useful measure in conjunction with match scores.